 - Awards will be made without regard for the apparent timeliness or popularity of the field of study proposed.

-Eligibility.
-Hellman Fellowships are to be applied for and awarded to assistant professors:
+Hellman Fellowships are to be applied for and awarded to assistant professors who:

-- who show promise for great distinction in their research,
+- show promise for great distinction in their research,

-- who have served for two years at Williams College, but are a year away from submitting their tenure packet (typically those who are currently in their third or fourth year of serving at the college and on a typical tenure track), and preferably
+- have served for two years at Williams College, but are at least a year away from submitting their tenure packet (typically those who are currently in their third or fourth year of serving at the college and on a typical tenure track), and preferably

-- who have applied and been denied funding from external sources, and/or
+- have applied and been denied funding from external sources, and/or

-- whose research is not supported substantially by other sources
+- work in a field that is not supported substantially by other sources of funding

-Click here to link to the PeopleSoft application.
-Login using your PeopleSoft ID and password, then click through, in turn, Main Menu / Self Service / Learning and Development / Competitive Grants.
-You will then be prompted to select the Hellman Fellowships form, fill in summary information, and attach a short proposal and other supporting documents.
+Please click on the link above to submit an application for a Hellman Fellowship.
+You will then be prompted to fill in summary information, and attach a short proposal and other supporting documents.
 The following information will be required:

-- Project title and very short summary.
-One or two brief sentences on the research objective.
+- One or two brief sentences on the research objective.